kvnvallis/techdoc/code.md

 ## React Native

+### onPress property requires anonymous function

+For buttons or other pressables, there is an `onPress` property that lets you call a function when the button is pressed.
+However, if your handler function accepts an argument, then you will need to wrap the call to the handler function in an anonymous arrow function.

+    // handler function
+    const handleAddFighterSubmit = (fighter) => {
+      setAddFighterName(fighter)
+    }

+    // onPress callback
+    <Button
+      title="Submit"
+      onPress={() => {
+        props.onAddFighterSubmit(name)
+      }}
+    />

+If the handler doesn't accept any arguments, you can call it directly.

+    const handleLogSubmitPress = () => {
+      console.log("Pressed Log Submit button")
+    }

+    <Button
+      title="Log Submit"
+      onPress={handleLogSubmitPress}
+    />

+    // console stdout
+    // LOG  Pressed Log Submit button

+The `onPress` property doesn't know to pass your argument to the handler function, and if you say `onPress={props.onAddFighterSubmit(name)` then you're calling the function at render time, instead of letting the Button component call your function when the the button is pressed.
+Compare this to TextInput's `onChangeText` property, that knows to pass the value of the text-input field as an argument.

 ### onSubmitEditing property of TextInput

 The TextInput component has two properties that allow you to get user input, `onChangeText` and `onSubmitEditing`.
 The former saves text as it is typed or deleted, and the latter saves text when the user hits return on the keyboard.